justcallmebeef/03-react-twitter/README.md

       - `git add <files>`
       - `git commit -m "commit message here, closes #issueNumber"`
       - Please make sure to add the issue number that you completed in one of your commit messages (i.e., closes #17)
-    - Pull from upstream master which should be boulderReactCodingNight/03-react-twitter
+    - Pull from upstream which should be boulderReactCodingNight/03-react-twitter
-      - Confirm upstream master with `git remote -v`
+      - Confirm upstream with `git remote -v`
       - `git pull upstream master`
+      - Handle any merge conflicts
     - Push all of your code up to the remote (`git push origin master`)
-      - make sure your origin push is set to your fork (`git remote -v`)
+      - Make sure your origin is set to your fork (`git remote -v`)
   - Go to your fork on Gitub GUI (i.e., https://github.com/yourUserName/03-react-twitter)
   - Click Pull Requests on the top left of the window, then click New Pull Request (green button, top right)
   - Follow directions in the GUI